baltic-racing/Lap_Time_Simulation/README.md

 ## Suspension GUI
 ![Suspension GUI](images/SuspensionGUI.png)

-* The Suspension GUI allows to edit the suspension setup of the race car including the input of all kinematic points.
-With that data important parameters for the handling of the car like roll or pitch centers are calculated automically and the complete suspension is drawn as a dynmic 3D Plot.
+* The Suspension GUI allows editing the suspension setup of the race car, including the input of all kinematic points.
+With that data, important parameters for the handling of the car like roll or pitch centers are calculated atomically, and the complete suspension is drawn as a dynamic 3D plot.

 ## Drivatrain GUI
 ![Drivetrain GUI](images/DrivetrainGUI.png)